E-JUICE & NICOTINE

 However, if liquid nicotine is for a therapeutic use, such as to stop smoking or prevent relapse to smoking, there are exemptions which allow its use.
 If used for a therapeutic purpose, it is classified as a Schedule 4 product and can be imported for personal use under the TGA's Personal Importation Scheme.

 Vaping legislation differs from each state and territory and we recommend vapers to be up to date with the laws that govern their state/ territory as well as areas they intend to travel to.

 Please click the links on this page to find out more information on E Cigarettes & Nicotine Legislation in Australian.

-All vapers should be aware of the current legislation governing their state or territory.
-We suggest using credible sites to ensure the legislation you reference is valid and current.
+It is each vapers responsibility to be aware of the current legislation governing their state or territory.
+We suggest using credible sources to ensure the legislation you reference is valid and current.

 NICOTINE BASE LIQUID PERCENTAGES:

 When mixing with concentrated Nicotine solution, it will only make up a percentage of your overall mix.
 The percentage used will depend upon the final nicotine strength you want to achieve.